jorgeserras/BattleBit/index.md

 ## Usage

-There are two ways of utilizing the outlier detection system, using the online **[web application](https://jorgeserras.shinyapps.io/outlierdetection/)** or downloading the application for an offline use.
+There are two ways of utilizing the outlier detection system.
+Users can access the online **[web application](https://jorgeserras.shinyapps.io/outlierdetection/)** or download the source code for an offline use.
 The first does not need any additional effort.
-A tutorial is available to assure an immediate use, the latter conforms to both the online and offline versions.
+A tutorial is available to assure an immediate use, conforming to both the online and offline versions.

-The online version can have several drawbacks, being the main ones the availability of the server and the inability of resolving ver large/complex datasets.
+The online version can have several drawbacks, being the main ones the availability of the server and the inability of resolving very large/complex datasets.
 To tackle such scenarios, users are encouraged to download and employ the system in their own setups, being thus independent of third parties.
 A step-by-step guide for making use of the developed approach offline is available:

 -
 -